ardyn/annex/README.md

 ## TODO

+* Separate form validation and form building to different packages(?)
 * Add aliases for our input fields
 * Write tests
 * Update README
+* Proofread!
 * Refactor, again and again.